 We can make sure learners have agency over the elements of learning such as

 Choice Boards are a type of hyperdoc where activities are organized in a grid, often like a tic-tac-toe board or a bingo board.
 Learners make choices about what activities they do and mark them on the grid as they finish.
+Unlike a proper hyperdoc, choice boards do not necessarily tale a learner through a complete learning cycle.

-Some samples that eNet participants found:
+Some samples that Educator Network participants found:

 And here is a collection of Choice Board templates from SlidesMania shared with us by Lindy Hockenbary from EDTech Teacher: